 The English Department also provides multiple extra-curricular opportunities, educational trips and supplementary activities.
-Our Debate Club is popular throughout all year groups with teams competing nationally.
-Students are also welcome to join Poetry Club, various reading clubs and competitions, and further study classes.
-Our English Department endeavour to heighten student’s learning by arranging relevant trips across all year groups, and introducing workshops and other engaging activities which enable students to develop a better understanding of a topic.
+Our Debate Club is particularly popular with students and is supported by some of our Y12 students.
+Students are also welcome to join Poetry Club (in the first term), various reading clubs and competitions, and further study classes.
+Our English Department endeavours to heighten student’s learning by arranging relevant trips across all year groups, and introducing workshops and other engaging activities which enable students to develop a better understanding of a topic.

 Key Stage 3

 As per the national curriculum, all year 7 and 8 students at St Aloysius’ College study English to promote high standards of language and literacy by equipping students with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.
 During KS3 students will study both modern and pre-twentieth century texts, reading and analysing; a novel, non-fiction texts, poetry, drama, a media piece and Shakespeare.
 All students will participate in a range of speaking and listening activities to include individual, paired and group work in order to develop a variety of fundamental skills.